 Blanching or Parboiling

-This step will further removing residue while stopping all bloody liquid from the bone to prevent them from tarnishing the broth.
+This step will further remove residues while stopping all bloody liquid from the bone to prevent them from tarnishing the broth.

 Throw all the cleaned bones in your oven at 400F for 20 to 40 minutes depending on their size and quantity.
-Remember to turn their sides over in between, skip this by using an open air roasting rack in a convection oven.
-This process will brown and caramelized all your bones thus enhancing the flavor tremendously. you could also roasted them on open fire or gas stove, however I found that it’s a tad bit tedious though.
+Remember to turn their sides over in between, skip this by using an open-air roasting rack in a convection oven.
+This process will brown and caramelized all your bones thus enhancing the flavor tremendously. you could also roast them on open fire or gas stove, however, I found that it’s a tad bit tedious though.

 If your bones have lots of marrow, scoop them all out.
 These are very fatty and add lots of grease to the broth taste.
 You could save the roasted marrow for bread spreading or other dishes, or just simply discard.

 Now all your bones are ready to be boil into broth.

 We all know how to boil and make some broth, for Pho, it’s similar to a few additional steps.
 Basically you boil a large and deep stockpot of water over high heat before adding the primed bones and a little salt.
 This will allow little to none of the blood sipping out from the bone/meat bits.